r1mar/lib-ui/README.md

 This project includes a number of React components.
 The style of the components is decoupled from the implementation and must be integrated separately into your applications.
 The components should be compatible with all [Bootstrap](https://github.com/twbs/bootstrap) themes.

+Demo and further documentation can be found on the [project site](https://r1mar.github.io/rm-lib-ui).

 ## Getting Started

 In the project directory run: